-Wowza Media Systems adds iStreamLive as streaming partner
+Wowza Media Systems Adds iStreamLive as Streaming Partner

-iStreamLive uses Wowza Media Server3 to facilitate online video streaming for its customers in the Asia Pacific, Americas, Europe and Africa.

-"Online video viewing has been on a sharp upswing in the past couple of years, and we intend to capitalize on the market demand with our Wowza partnership," said Stan Weatherby, CEO of iStreamLive.net.
-"Our core solution, iConnect, was built around the proven Wowza software platform."
+"Online video viewing has been on a sharp upswing in the past couple of years, and we intend to capitalize on the market demand with our Wowza partnership," said Stan Weatherby, CEO of iStreamLive.net, LLC.
+"Our core solution, iConnect, was built around the proven Wowza software platform.
+Wowza is a leader in today's market, with a very dynamic and fluid media server system, and we look forward to bringing this best-of-breed VDN service solution to the video streaming market."

 "We choose our Streaming Partners carefully to ensure they are the best at what they do," said Dave Stubenvoll, CEO and co-founder, Wowza Media Systems.
 "By merging its sophisticated distribution infrastructure with the power of Wowza Media Server software, iStreamLive gives its customers unmatched video streaming performance, delivering video to any screen efficiently and cost-effectively."